 Federal Work Study

 Federal Work-Study is awarded as part of a need-based Financial Aid based on information received from the FAFSA.
 The Federal Work-Study Program provides jobs on campus for students with financial need allowing them to earn money to help pay education expenses.
-Open student employment opportunities can be viewed online.

 Students will earn at least the current federal minimum wage, but the amount could be higher depending on the type of work performed and the skills required.
 The total Federal Work-Study award depends on when you apply, your level of need, and available funds.

 Students will be paid by the hour for all hours worked.
 The school will pay the student directly by check or the student may elect to have the school make payments by direct-deposit to their bank account.
 Awards are not paid directly to the university for institutional charges such as tuition, fees, and room and board.

 Students may work a maximum of 20 hours per week but not more than 8 hours in a 24 hour period during full-time enrollment periods or a maximum of 40 hours per week during non-enrollment periods, such as Thanksgiving, and Spring break.
 The amount you earn cannot exceed your total Federal Work-Study award.